November 2025 Chapter Meeting

 Location:

-Go to Rocket Technology, Inc. (2nd Floor, left from elevators, right down the hall)
+Go to Rocket Technology, Inc. (2nd Floor, left from elevators, right down the hall, office on the left)

 About this Event: